 TDA recommends conducting one public hearing per year to address current needs and identify potential future funding opportunities.
-For all TxCDBG grant applications for Program Year 2022 funding, a public hearing conducted on or after January 1, 2022, will be accepted unless the hearing notice limited the topic of discussion to specific funding categories.
+For all TxCDBG grant applications for Program Year 2023 funding, a public hearing conducted on or after September 1, 2022, will be accepted unless the hearing notice limited the topic of discussion to specific funding categories.

-- 2. The public hearing and notice must comply with the Public Participation requirements, as described in the TxCDBG Project Implementation Manual, Chapter 1 Administration and Reporting, and found in Appendix V. - 3.
-The public hearing must address the following topics: - The development of housing and community development needs, including - o current supply of affordable housing and past efforts to increase supply, - o current social services available to residents and what needs and/or populations remain underserved, and - o current condition of public infrastructure (water/sewer/streets/drainage/accessibility/etc.) and efforts to improve these conditions; - The anticipated funding opportunities for which the needs identified through this process may be considered, including - o name of funding opportunity, - o anticipated amount of funding available, and - whether the proposed funding will meet the national objective of benefit to low-to-moderate income persons; - All eligible activities under the Texas Community Development Block Grant Program; - The applicant's use of past TxCDBG grant funds, if applicable; and - The plans of the locality to minimize displacement of persons and to assist persons actually displaced as a result of activities assisted with TxCDBG funds, if applicable. - 4.
-Local organizations that provide services or housing for low-to-moderate income persons, including the local Public Housing Authority, the local Health and Human Services office, the local Mental Health and Mental Retardation office, and other local service providers such as Faith-Based organizations, must receive written notification concerning the date, time, location and topics to be covered at the public hearing.
-Send this notification to service providers serving the jurisdiction's residents if a local office is located in the community, then that office should receive the notification.
+- 2. The applicant must issue a public notice providing at least 72 hours notice to community residents of the upcoming hearing.
+The public hearing and notice must comply with the Public Participation requirements, as described in the TxCDBG Project Implementation Manual, Chapter 1 Administration and Reporting, and found in Appendix V. - 3.
+The public hearing must address the following topics: - The development of housing and community development needs, including - o current supply of affordable housing and past efforts to increase supply, - o current social services available to residents and what needs and/or populations remain underserved, and - current condition of public infrastructure (water/sewer/streets/drainage/accessibility/etc.) and efforts to improve these conditions; - The anticipated funding opportunities for which the needs identified through this process may be considered, including - name of funding opportunity, - anticipated amount of funding available, and - whether the proposed funding will meet the national objective of benefit to low-to-moderate income persons; - All eligible activities under the Texas Community Development Block Grant Program; - The applicant's use of past TxCDBG grant funds, if applicable; and - The plans of the locality to minimize displacement of persons and to assist persons actually displaced as a result of activities assisted with TxCDBG funds, if applicable.

+4. Local organizations that provide services or housing for low-to-moderate income persons, including the local Public Housing Authority, the local Health and Human Services office, the local Mental Health and Mental Retardation office, and other local service providers such as Faith-Based organizations, must receive written notification concerning the date, time, location and topics to be covered at the public hearing.
+Send this notification to service providers serving the jurisdiction's residents - if a local office is located in the community, then that office should receive the notification.
 If a local office is not located in the community, send the notification to the local or regional office location that serves the jurisdiction's residents.

-Public Notice
+Application Notice